-Aranda, A. and Simons, T. (2018), "On Two Sides of the Smoke Screen: How Activist Organizations and Corporations Use Protests, Campaign Contributions, and Lobbyists to Influence Institutional Change", Briscoe, F., King, B. and Leitzinger, J. (Ed.)
-Social Movements, Stakeholders and Non-Market Strategy (Research in the Sociology of Organizations, Vol. 56), Emerald Publishing Limited, pp. 261-315. https://doi.org/10.1108/S0733-558X20180000056011
+Aranda, A.M. and Simons, T. (2018), "On Two Sides of the Smoke Screen: How Activist Organizations and Corporations Use Protests, Campaign Contributions, and Lobbyists to Influence Institutional Change", Briscoe, F., King, B.G. and Leitzinger, J. (Ed.)
+Social Movements, Stakeholders and Non-Market Strategy (Research in the Sociology of Organizations, Vol. 56), Emerald Publishing Limited, Bingley, pp. 261-315. https://doi.org/10.1108/S0733-558X20180000056011

 Emerald Publishing Limited